 This is one of those times when “garnish” doesn’t seem like a big enough word for all the goodies we pile on top of this soup — or the role they play.
 We topped our bowls with tortilla strips, radishes, lime, cilantro, and hot sauce.
 Some of us added crema or queso fresco too.
 Adding toppings is critical, and so is adding them at the end: you want the flavors bright, the textures crisp and crunchy.
 We like this combo because it adds acid, heat, crunch, a little creaminess, and something fresh and herby, but you can top off your bowl with your favorite garnishes.

 Pozole is not a hard soup to make, but it does take a little bit of time.
 Make it on a lazy Saturday when you feel like laying around and reading a book — much of the cooking time is passive, so you’ll have time to kill.
 We like to let it sit for a day or two before we serve it so the flavors have time to meld.
-It’s a beautiful, guest-worthy soup, so put out the garnishes and the beer, and invite the family over.
+It’s a beautiful, celebration-worthy soup, for sure, but it’s also got that cozy Sunday supper vibe, so put out the garnishes and the beer and let your family dig in.

 Servings: 8 to 10